kirill-a-belov/Microsoft-Interview-Questions/README.md

 ﻿My answers (algorithms, examples on Java &amp; C++)

+1	Given a string.
+Shuffle a chars in all possible combinations.

+2	Given an array of characters.
+How would you reverse it without using indexing in the array.

 13	Calculates sub-array with largest sum in array with positive and negative integers